ccutzdesigner/designer-apparel-app/README.md

 # Ccutz label - Designer Apparel web app

-A designer apparel web application which will give all the latest collection available.
-Search with any keywords and leave a message to the designer team if interested.
+A designer apparel web application which will give all the collection available.
+* Search through the collection with any keywords or by type of Silhouette, Fabric , Season.
+* Send a message to the designer team if interested.
+* Like items and can add to wishlist.
+* Share an item to facebook.
-Users can share to facebook.
-Designer will have their admin page to upload pics and add details of the items.
+* Designer will have an admin page to upload pics and add details of the items, types of silhouette, fabrics, seasons and check the messages.

 ## Environment: